ostis-ai/sc-machine/docs/sc-kpm/kpm.md

 Module - is a dynamic library.
 That implement specified module class.
 To create module you need to do next steps:

- 1. Create directory for you module in sc-kpm.
+ 1. Create directory for your module in sc-kpm.
 For example: `sc-kpm/nl`;
  2. Go to created directory;
  3. Create file `CMakeLists.txt` with content (replace nl (module name) to yours one: